-The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, energetic, highly motivated, and organized individual to join a growing research and program development team with the TRAILS Program (Transforming Research into Action to Improve the Lives of Students) as a Research Area Specialist / Clinical Consultant.
+The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, energetic, highly motivated, and organized individual to join the TRAILS Program (Transforming Research into Action to Improve the Lives of Students) as a Clinical Consultant, Research Area Specialist Senior.

-The mission of TRAILS (trailstowellness.org/) is to provide more equitable and improved access to evidence-based mental health services for all students.
-TRAILS partners with a wide variety of community stakeholders to build capacity within K-12 schools so that their students affected by mental illnesses and mental health challenges are best supported.
-TRAILS provides clinical resources, training, and implementation support to educators and school or community mental health professionals with the aim of improving student health and social and educational outcomes and promoting health and healthcare equity.
-TRAILS has a particular focus on partnering with under-resourced communities with elevated Medicaid enrollment.
+The mission of TRAILS (https://trailstowellness.org/) is to provide access to evidence-based mental health services for all students in schools.
+TRAILS partners with a wide variety of community stakeholders throughout Michigan and beyond to build capacity within K-12 schools so that their students affected by mental illnesses and mental health challenges are best supported.
+TRAILS provides clinical resources, training, and implementation support to school and community mental health professionals with the aim of improving student health and social and educational outcomes, as well as, promoting health and healthcare equity.
+TRAILS has a particular focus with partnering with under-resourced communities with elevated Medicaid enrollment.
 Current major initiatives are centered in Michigan, Colorado, and Massachusetts.

 Diversity, Equity, and Inclusion (DE&I)

 Learning and working in environments designed for diversity, equity and inclusivity are necessary for TRAILS to address the vast inequities in access to evidence-based mental health care for young people of color and other marginalized populations.
 In addition to collaborating with faculty and staff on projects that explicitly focus on DE&I, TRAILS uses inclusive design and implementation processes in all of our work.
 Individuals from groups historically underrepresented in higher education and healthcare settings are strongly encouraged to apply, including individuals with disabilities, BIPOC, and LGBTQIA+ individuals.
 For more information, please visit our website: https://trailstowellness.org/our-commitments